 The classroom environment, full of fellow students and headed by an encouraging teacher, has the real potential to positively influence young girls.
 Girls who feel supported by teachers and parents will show more interest in continuing with STEM in their future learning.

 What Educators Can Do:

-- Support and encourage girls who show an interest in STEM.
+- First off, support and encourage girls who show an interest in STEM.

-- Provide school counselors with info and resources for supporting girls in STEM.
+- Provide school counsellors with info and resources for supporting girls in STEM.

 - Keep an eye out for girls losing interest in STEM subjects and find out why.

-- Talk with parents about the role of STEM knowledge in future careers and the importance of support and encouragement at home.
+- Finally, talk with parents about the role of STEM knowledge in future careers and the importance of support and encouragement at home.

 Embrace STEM Learning in the Classroom Today

 As Brad McLain from the National Center for Women and Information Technology (NCWIT) put it, “closing the STEM gap isn’t up to the students alone.
 It’s up to us — to change our behaviors, strategies and systems so that these classes and careers reflect the diversity in our communities.”8